 Canada Research Chair in Water Quality Protection

-The research group of Prof. Mark Servos is exploring a variety issues related to predicting and managing the risk of human activities in aquatic ecosystems.
+The research group of Professor Mark Servos is exploring a variety issues related to predicting and managing the risk of human activities in aquatic ecosystems.
 Natural environmental gradients (e.g. geomorphology, hydrology) occur across watersheds that influence water quality, productivity, metabolism, species assemblages and function of ecosystems.
 Human activities disrupt these natural processes and introduce numerous stressors, including a diversity of contaminants, into the environment.
 These stressors may act together to cause cumulative effects in watersheds and limit the resiliency and sustainability of ecosystems.
 The objective of our research program is to build predictive relationships to better model how contaminant exposure leads to effects in fish at various levels of biological organization (from gene expression to populations) and how natural gradients within watersheds modify these responses.
 We work within a risk assessment framework to define exposure and effects and formulate innovative technologies and solutions to minimize risk to the environment.
 Research outcomes support the development of more effective risk assessments, monitoring programs and implementation of remedial actions in watersheds.

 Current research interests include: